WDI-DTLA-41/classroom/unit_a/week_01/w01d03m01_JavaScript_data_types/readme.md

 Think of it like years in your life.
 You start at zero and go from there.

-### Independent Practice
-I want you all to break up into groups and create an array of your favorite sports teams and test out some different methods on that array.
-I'll call on your group after a few minutes and ask you to explain what one of these methods does, and an example of why you might want to use it.

-*    `Array.push()`
-*    `Array.pop()`
-*    `Array.shift()`
-*    `Array.unshift()`
-*    `Array.sort()`
-*    `Array.reverse()`

-Here is a reference for more information about [arrays and methods you can use on them](http://devdocs.io/javascript-array/).

-### Independent Practice Round Two!
-Those six array methods that you just practiced are all very important, but they're not the only methods you will be using!
-Here's another round of very common and useful array methods that are beneficial to learn:

-* `String.split()`
-* `Array.join()`
-* `Array.splice()`
-* `Array.slice()`

-After you feel like you have a good understanding of those four methods, check out [this reference](http://devdocs.io/javascript-array/) and see if you can find any other methods that you think will be useful and share back with the class!

 ###Loops
 **What is a loop**